Victoria Riddiford Dipl. Counselling, Reg. MBACP (Accred)

 I also have a lot of experience in working with people who have experienced sexual abuse and trauma, so I have a good understanding of Post-Traumatic Stress Disorder (PTSD) and dissociation, as well as the inevitable damage to trust and attachment caused by these traumatic experiences.

 You can choose to work short-term and focus on a particular issue, or you may prefer to have longer-term support, to give yourself time to work things through at your own pace.

 I work at Therapy Health & Beauty Clinic within Yate Leisure Centre, and I also have a counselling room at my home in Yate.
 Both rooms are quiet, confidential and comfortable.
-I offer individual counselling to adults on a variety of issues including depression, anxiety, loss and bereavement, eating disorders, trauma and abuse.
+I offer individual counselling to adults on a variety of issues including anxiety, depression, relationship difficulties, loss and bereavement, eating disorders, trauma and abuse.